mochji/synapsea/README.md

  - SSE (Sum of Squared Error)
  - RMSE (Root of Mean Squared Error)
  - Cross Entropy
- - Binary Cross Entropy
  - Categorical Cross Entropy

 ## STRENGTHS AND LIMITATIONS

 ### STRENGTHS

- - Because this library uses Lua it has the ability to be run in LuaJIT which is really fast.
+ - Ability to run in LuaJIT.

- - Because this uses no external libraries that means that all this requires is bare Lua 5.4 to run.
+ - No external libraries & can run off bare Lua (5.1.x and above).

- - Because it uses an id system and integrates them into the functions it's easy to manage the neural networks with clean and readable code.
+ - ID system for managing neural networks with clean code.

- - Because there are many default activation functions and support for custom activation functions it can fit a lot of use cases. ( not all but a lot :) )

- - Because the structure of the neural networks is simple and made easy to understand, you could create your own functions involving the neural networks if the built-in default ones do not fit your needs.
+ - Support for different activations on different layers.

+ - Simple and easy to understand structure.

 ### LIMITATIONS

- - Because it uses _G[] to store the neural network values it count be slow and clutter variables.
+ - _G[] can be slower and clutter variables

- - Because this is in Lua there might not be as many features of neural network libraries in other programming languages or even other ones in Lua. the main point of this is that it's easy and simple with no spaghetti code. (for you, there's metric tons of spaghetti code in the functions)
+ - There might not be as many features of neural network libraries in other programming languages or even other ones in Lua. the main point of this is that it's easy and simple with no spaghetti code.

- - Because of the error checking, this isn't as fast as it could be. check the 'fast' branch for no error checking. **NOTE:** the fast branch might not be updated at the same speed that the 'stable' branch is.
+ - Slightly slower due to error checking, check the 'fast' branch for no error checking. **NOTE:** the fast branch might not be updated at the same speed that the 'stable' branch is.

- - The `lnn.adjust()` function doesn't support custom loss functions at the moment.
+ - The `lnn.adjust()` function doesn't support custom loss functions at the moment. (but you could create your own back-propagation algorithm for the neural networks since they're easy to interface with !)

 ## ALL FUNCTIONS